-

 15 U.S. Code Chapter 98

-The Sarbanes-Oxley Act (SOX)) requires organizations to prove their cybersecurity credentials.
+The Sarbanes-Oxley (SOX) requires organizations to prove their cybersecurity credentials.

-The purpose of the legislation and regulations are to make sure these companies produce accurate financial statements from public companies.
+The purpose of the legislation and regulations is to make sure these companies produce accurate financial statements from public companies.

 Penalties and enforcement: